 "In that [amphitheatre], Richard Huws puts the most spectacular of his water fountains: a self-propelled organism that works on the principle of side-pivoted cans filling with water and emptying themselves under their own weight - a kind of multiple, aquatic see-saw.
-You may remember a similar effect at the Festival of Britain, the happiest thing in the show"......
+You may remember a similar effect at the Festival of Britain, the happiest thing in the show".......
 And the fountain is an invitation to wonder, for children of all ages.
 Sitting in Mary's M's [Mitchell's] so quiet seats in the amphitheatre you are enthralled both by the fountain itself and by the antics of people watching it.
-This is "community participation" in its easiest form, the opposite of a sterile civic centre".118 e best new town square in Britain-Grimsby, with a spectacular Richard Huws water fountain and elegant brickwork
+This is "community participation" in its easiest form, the opposite of a sterile civic centre".
+118

-The illustration to the lan Nairn article >
+Grimsby fountain under construction ^ The illustration to the lan Nairn article >